Rockoban420/regex_tutorial/README.md

 ### Bracket Expressions

 Bracket expressions are used to match any one character in a set of characters.
 The brackets `[]` are used to match any one character in a set of characters.
-The caret `^` is used to match any character not in the set of characters.
 The dash `-` is used to match a range of characters.

-The backslash `\` is used to escape characters that would otherwise be treated as operators.
+We're using the brackets to contain the different sections of the email address and we use the dash inside of the brackets to set a range of characters.

 ### Character Classes

 Character classes are used to match any one character in a set of characters.
-The dot `.` is used to match any character except for line terminators.
-The backslash `\` is used to escape characters that would otherwise be treated as operators.
-The caret `^` is used to match any character not in the set of characters.
-The dash `-` is used to match a range of characters.
-The backslash `\` is used to escape characters that would otherwise be treated as operators.
+For example we use /w to match any word character. /d to match any digit character. /s to match any whitespace character. /W to match any non-word character. /D to match any non-digit character. /S to match any non-whitespace character.

 ### The OR Operator